TreyCustodio/Audio-Synthesizer/README.md

 # Audio Module
-A sound synthesizer and music composition tool that I am designing so that I can produce beats, all kinds of music, and create cool video game sfx.
+A sound synthesizer and music composition tool that I am designing so that I can write all kinds of music, produce instrumentals, and create cool video game sound effects.

 <br>